 Maria & Enzo’s Ristorante | The Landing

-Inspired by a 1930s airport terminal, Maria & Enzo’s Ristorante is one of several table service Italian restaurants at Disney Springs, but the only one to make our list.
+Inspired by a 1930s airport terminal, Maria & Enzo’s Ristorante is one of several sit-down Italian restaurants at Disney Springs, but the only one to make our list.
 With vaulted ceilings and plenty of retro, travel-themed details, Maria & Enzo’s dishes up a whole lot of house-made pastas and other authentic Italian eats.
 Maria & Enzo’s uses one table service dining credit on the Disney Dining Plan.

 Morimoto Asia | The Landing

 The next stop on our unofficial tour of Disney Springs’s celebrity chef-driven restaurants is Morimoto Asia.
-Headlined by Iron Chef Masaharu Morimoto, Morimoto Asia is an elevated dining experience serving Pan-Asian items like sushi, ramen, bibimbap, and Peking duck.
+Headlined by Iron Chef Masaharu Morimoto, Morimoto Asia is an elevated dining experience serving Pan-Asian items like dim sum, sushi, chicken ramen, bibimbap, and Peking duck.
 Menu prices vary greatly here depending on what you get.
 Morimoto Asia uses two table service dining credits on the Disney Dining Plan.

 Raglan Road Irish Pub and Restaurant | The Landing